Tich-fr/pitchfork-cmake/README.md

 - [README.md](README.md) : this README of course :)
 - [CMakeLists.txt](CMakeLists.txt) : for how to setup, install and package a project
-- [libs/core/CMakeLists.txt](libs/core/CMakeLists.txt) : for how to setup and install a target
 - [docs/CMakeLists.txt](docs/CMakeLists.txt) : for how to build a doxygen documentation using CMake
+- [tools/cmake/pfModules.cmake](tools/cmake/pfModules.cmake) : the meat and butter of this cmake implementation.

 Also, files such as `.clang-format`, `.clang-tidy`, `.gitignore` or the `LICENSE` for example are not noise that has been added for fun : they are a full part of this project and should be considered like so when creating your own project.

 ## List of goals of the repository

-- [x] clean and modern CMake infrastructure for a simple separated pitchfork layout
+- [x] Implementing clean and modern CMake infrastructure for a simple separated pitchfork layout
   - [x] implement submodules and optional submodules
   - [x] make submodules available through the `COMPONENTS` keyword of CMake `find_package`
   - [x] make the same code compilable against both build and install directories
   - [x] export targets, library configuration and version
+  - [ ] make the packaging/handling of dependencies as simple and automated as possible
+  - [ ] possible to use both a static libs install and a shared libs install in the same consumer project
+  - [ ] possible to integrate fragments into fragments
+  - [ ] project can be consumed either using `add_subdirectory` or `find_package` (not tested)
-- [x] show simple testing using CTest
+- [x] Showing simple testing using CTest
-- [x] show simple packaging using CPack
+- [x] Showing simple packaging using CPack
-- [x] implement a complete pitchfork layout
+- [x] Implementing a complete pitchfork layout
   - [x] add an `extras/` directory for holding optional submodules disabled by defaults
   - [x] add a `data/` folder for holding any data that is not code-related
   - [x] add an `external/` folder that handles third-party libraries
   - [x] add integration tests
+- [ ] Having comments and documentation about why/how this CMake implementation is what it is, as well as development guidelines for CMake code (syntax, philosophy, etc)
+- [ ] Being a usable template for other developers by using [cookiecutter](https://github.com/cookiecutter/cookiecutter)

 Some additional features unrelated to the pitchfork layout but that should exists for every open-source C++ project (imo) :